 Add the eggs to the vegetables and stir until the eggs are cooked to your liking.

 Garnish with cilantro and top with salsa if you desire.
 Serve with hot tortillas or quesadillas (tortillas heated on a comal or heavy skillet and sprinkled with a bit of cheese).

 Achiote paste is used in Mayan Yucatán cusine, the most famous dish being cochinita pibil (literally pork cooked in a pit).
 The deep red paste is made with ground annatto seed.
 Friends from tropical countries have told me that they just went to their achiote tree and broke open the pods to use the seeds for a fresh flavor.
 For the rest of us, buy it in a 3 ½ ounce brick in a small paper box at a Mexican market.

 Yucatán cooks use sour oranges, called su’uts’ pak’áal in the Mayan language, which are also known as Seville oranges..
 If they are hard to find in the your area, you can substitute juices from one orange, one lime, one lemon and one grapefruit.

 The chicken is traditionally served with red onions which have been pickled with salt and lime juice.

 Lorena del Carmen, a Mayan woman I know here in Berkeley, inspired me with her recipe.
 She made her chicken a bit differently though.
 She first boiled it, then split it in half and painted the achiote mixture on the inside of the chicken.
 She then baked it.
 But I’m following her recipe for the onions.
 Although she didn’t measure the ingredients, I estimated the amounts from watching her make them.

-one pack of chicken breast halves (about 5 or 6 halves) and/or thighs
+one pack of chicken breast halves (about 5 or 6 halves) and/or tenders or thighs

 1/2 brick achiote paste